dbeale-epam/developer-training-02/exercise-03/README.md

 We now want to create a new widget

 10. In `mybackoffice/backoffice/resources/widgets` directory create a new folder called `mychat`

-## Widget Definitio
+## Widget Definition
-11. Create a file `definition.xml`
+1. Create a file `definition.xml`
-12. Add the the following contents
+2. Add the the following contents

 ```
 <?xml version="1.0" encoding="UTF-8" standalone="yes" ?>